valeriearena/webapp-jaxrs-cdi-ejb-jpa-jms/README.md

-# TomEE with JAX-RS, CDI, EJB, JPA, and JMS.
+# Web app with JAX-RS, CDI, EJB, JPA, and JMS that can be deployed to TomEE (Enterprise Tomcat)

 Follow the Setup Steps below.